 The Authority also employs staff who are part of the NHS Pensions Scheme, administered by NHS Pensions.
 This is largely due to the transfer, in 2013/14, of Public Health responsibilities from the NHS to the Council.
-In 2018/19, the Council paid £0.093m in respect of NHS pensions retirement benefits, representing 14.3% of pensionable pay.
-The amount paid in 2017/18 was £0.115m which was also 14.3% of pensionable pay.
+In 2019/20, the Council paid £0.030m in respect of NHS pensions retirement benefits, representing 20.6% of pensionable pay.
+The amount paid in 2018/19 was £0.093m which was 14.3% of pensionable pay.
 There were no contributions remaining payable at the year end.